 Florida’s low taxes, beautiful weather, and growing population make it a top place for businesses to grow and thrive.
 Unfortunately, those conditions must be footnoted by Florida’s litigious culture.
 Although steps have been taken to improve this, there are still several very significant looming tort threats that strangle Florida’s ability to surpass states like Texas in job growth and development.

-AIF SUPPORTS legislation establishing a period during which an insurer may investigate and, if warranted, tender policy limits to settle a liability claim.
-An offer of policy limits should be legally sufficient to demonstrate a “good faith effort” by the insurer to settle a liability claim on behalf of its policyholder.
+AIF SUPPORTS legislation establishing a period during which an insurer may investigate a claim and, if warranted, tender policy limits to settle.
+An offer of policy limits should be legally sufficient to demonstrate a “good faith” effort by the insurer to settle in the interests of its policyholder.
 Further, lawyers for claimants should also be held to a good faith standard, and evidence of gamesmanship on their part should preclude an award of extra-contractual damages.

 AIF SUPPORTS the foundational, constitutional principle that policy is made by the legislature, and procedure is the province of the courts.
 Unfortunately, activist judges have tried to erode that basic principle.
 For example, in the recent case of Diamond Aircraft Industries, Inc. v.
 Alan Horowitch, Florida’s Supreme Court found that an offer of judgment is not valid under Florida Rule of Civil Procedure 1.442 if it does not meet the strict requirements of that rule, even though the statute provides a broader interpretation.
 Activism on behalf of Florida’s courts to negate legislative action only ensures that our legal precedents will continue to negatively impact our business climate, and AIF SUPPORTS reinforcing the separation of policy and procedure to prevent legislating from the bench.